jonathanbutler7/portfolio/README.md

 This is my portfolio project in which houses my most recent work as a developer.\
 It makes use of flexbox and I incorporated dark mode with useContext.\
+I also used it as an opportunity to try to create several different design themes.\
+I will be updating the design over time.

+It may be viewed live at: https://jonathan-butler.herokuapp.com/

 It's fully responsive, so go ahead, try it in mobile, too!